bhuisgen/blog-server/README.md

 	$ bower install
 	$ npm install

-For storing content in alternative storage:
+For storing content in alternative storage than Redis:

 - for SQLite storage: